Data Agenda for Housing in Africa

 The Data Agenda for Africa involves five broad components which we are currently pursuing in our priority countries:

-CAHF is pursuing the Data Agenda for Africa with our partner, 71point4.
+CAHF is pursuing the Data Agenda for Housing in Africa with our partners, 71point4 and Reall.
 A presentation by Chris Garbers of 71point4 at the November 2019 AUHF conference sets out the rationale.
 To begin, we have produced:

 - A short Data Manifesto, a Data Agenda Strategy, and a Tidy Data Protocol.